 Summary Pineapples contain a group of digestive enzymes called bromelain, which helps break down proteins into amino acids.
 Bromelain is also available as a supplement.

-Papaya or pawpaw is another tropical fruit that is rich in digestive enzymes.
+Papaya is another tropical fruit that is rich in digestive enzymes.

 Papain is also available as a meat tenderizer and digestive supplement.